The factory doesn't need

 Factory-deployed PKI service

-Trade: production-line autonomy for fleet-wide consistency
+Trade: factory autonomy for operational consistency

 03 APPROACH